 Some people have two fully functioning eyes, but their brains don't process the images to 3D, even in everyday life.
 They could cover one eye and not feel disadvantaged except when doing certain tasks requiring eye-hand coordination.

 And there are those (I have no idea how many) who experience eyestrain or even headaches in 3D movies.
 Perhaps it is a result of the unusual effort of unlocking eye focus and convergence.

 Certain film critics, Roger Ebert being one, are negative toward 3D movies, and ask "Have you ever seen a 2D movie that you thought would be better in 3D?"
 My answer is "Yes, most of them."
 But obviously not everyone shares my view.
-I'll admit that I've seen some 3D movies that would have been just as good in 2D.
+I'll admit that I've seen some 3D movies that would have been just as good (or bad) in 2D.